Thinkwise Cloud

 - User accounts must use OpenID connect or IAM authentication.

-- Local authentication, such as Integrated Windows Authentication or RDBMS authentication are not supported.
+- Local authentication, such as Integrated Windows Authentication or RDBMS authentication, is not supported.

 For more information, see Authentication.